Patrice Perrot

 Patrice Perrot (born 24 February 1964 in Decize) is a French entrepreneur and politician of La République En Marche!
-(LREM) and Territories of Progress (TDP) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Nièvre.
+(LREM) and Territories of Progress (TDP) who has been serving as a member of the French National Assembly from 2017 to 2024, representing the department of Nièvre.
 He represents Nièvre's 2nd constituency.

 Political career

 In parliament, Perrot serves on the Committee on Sustainable Development and Spatial Planning.

 In July 2019, Perrot decided not to align with his parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+He was re-elected in the 2022 elections.
+He declined to run in the election of 2024 citing health issues.